Tivix/react-native-video/README.md

 Note: Your app will need to request permission to read external storage if you're accessing a file outside your app.

-Platforms: Android ExoPlayer, Android MediaPlayer, possibly others
+Platforms: Android ExoPlayer, possibly others

 ###### iPod Library (ipod-library://)